Widdershins: Superstition and religion

-Because the sun played a highly important role in older religions, to go against it was considered bad luck for sun-worshiping traditions.
+Because the sun played a highly important role in older religions, to go against it was considered bad luck for sun-worshipping traditions.

-It was considered unlucky in Britain to travel in an anticlockwise (not sunwise) direction around a church, and a number of folk myths make reference to this superstition; for example, in the fairy tale Childe Rowland, the protagonist and his sister are transported to Elfland after the sister runs widdershins round a church.
+It was considered unlucky in Britain in the Dark Ages to travel in an anticlockwise (not sunwise) direction around a church, and a number of folk myths make reference to this superstition; for example, in the fairy tale Childe Rowland, the protagonist and his sister are transported to Elfland after the sister runs widdershins round a church.
 There is also a reference to this in Dorothy Sayers's novels The Nine Tailors (chapter entitled The Second Course; "He turned to his right, knowing that it is unlucky to walk about a church widdershins ...") and Clouds of Witness ("True, O King, and as this isn't a church, there's no harm in going round it widdershins").
 In Robert Louis Stevenson's tale "The Song of the Morrow," an old crone on the beach dances "widdershins".

-In the Eastern Orthodox Church, however, it is normal for processions around a church to go widdershins.
+In the Eastern Orthodox Church and the Oriental Orthodox Churches it is normal for processions around a church to travel in an anticlockwise direction.
+This remains the case regardless of which hemisphere they are performed in.

 In Judaism circles are also sometimes walked anticlockwise.
 For example, when a bride circles her groom seven times before marriage, when dancing around the bimah during Simchat Torah (or when dancing in a circle at any time), or when the Sefer Torah is brought out of the ark (ark is approached from the right, and departed from the left).
-This has its origins in the Beis Hamikdash, where in order not to get in each other's way, the priests would walk around the altar anticlockwise while performing their duties.
+This has its origins in the Temple in Jerusalem, where in order not to get in each other's way, the priests would walk around the altar anticlockwise while performing their duties.
 When entering the Beis Hamikdash the people would enter by one gate, and leave by another.
 The resulting direction of motion was anticlockwise.
 In Judaism, starting things from the right side is considered to be important, since the right side is the side of Chesed (kindness) while the left side is the side of Gevurah (judgment).
-For example, it is a law to put on the right shoe first and take off the left shoe first.
+For example, there is a Jewish custom recorded in the Shulchan Aruch to put on the right shoe first and take off the left shoe first, following the example of Mar son of Ravina whom the Talmud records as putting his shoes on in this way.

+In Islam, circling the Kaaba seven times anticlockwise, known as Tawaf (Arabic: طواف, romanized: tawaaf), is a Fard rite for the completion of the Hajj and Umrah pilgrimages.